-An arithmetic model is an object that describes characterization data, or more abstract, measurable relationships between physical quantities.
+An arithmetic model is an object that describes characterization data, or a more abstract, measurable relationship between physical quantities.
 The modeling language allows tabulated data as well as linear and non-linear equations.
-The equations consists of arithmetic expressions, for which the IEEE standards have been adopted.
+The equations consist of arithmetic expressions, for which the IEEE standards have been adopted.